usnistgov/esc-antenna-cover/README.md

 ![alt tag](figures/estuary_areacover.png)

-Note that an area is covered if it is within a circle.
+Note that an area is covered if it is within atleast one circle.

 The target application for this code is ESC sensor placement and sensitivity tuning for 3.5 GHZ spectrum sharing.

 A matlab wrapper for the main python functionality is included.

 ## Installing the code